paulbrom/hmr-redux-mapper/docs/Integration_Guide.md

 Please note that at this time, **the redux-mapper is only designed to integrate closely with [React](https://facebook.github.io/react/)**, specifically with [react-router](https://github.com/ReactTraining/react-router).
 In the future, documentation for integration with other Redux implementations will be included as support for them becomes available.
-If you would like to volunteer to add such support, please see the contributing file for more details.
+If you would like to volunteer to add such support, please see [this](https://github.com/paulbrom/hmr-redux-mapper/blob/master/docs/Build_and_Contribute.md) documentation for more details on how to contribute changes to this project.

 <h3>What does the redux-mapper need to know about your project?</h3>